African design: Textiles

-Multidisciplinary artist and textile designer, Aboubakar Fofana, is one of the world's foremost practitioners of fermented indigo vat dyeing and mineral mud-dye techniques and is known for his work in reinvigorating Mali's nearly lost tradition of natural indigo dyeing and redefining West African indigo dyeing techniques.
-Based in Bamako, Mali, Fofana, utilizes the finest hand-woven fabrics and travels globally to lead workshops on indigo dyeing techniques.
+Multidisciplinary artist and textile designer Aboubakar Fofana is known for his work with fermented indigo vat dyeing and mineral mud-dye techniques and is known for preserving traditional natural indigo dyeing practices in Mali. based in Bamako, utilizes the hand-woven fabrics and travels globally to lead workshops on indigo dyeing techniques.

-Senegalese textile designer Aissa Dione creates luxurious fabrics using locally-grown cotton and Senegal's ancient, ancestral know-how.
-With a customer base including global brands Hermés, Fendi, Christian Liaigre, and Peter Marino, Aïssa serves the highest end interior design brands.
+Senegalese textile designer Aissa Dione creates luxurious fabrics using locally grown cotton and Senegal's ancient, ancestral know-how.
+With a customer base including global brands Hermès, Fendi, Christian Liaigre, and Peter Marino, Aïssa serves the highest-end interior design brands.
 Her designs and fabrics grace major design salons, from Paris to Johannesburg and New York.
 In 2019, Aissa Dione designed the interiors at Kehinde Wiley's Black Rock artists’ residence in Dakar (the buildings were designed by Senegalese architect Abib Djenne).
-Other established textile designers include Nigerian Eva Sonaike, Haitian brand Yael et Valerie, Conakry, Guinea based Tensira, Ethiopian textile designer Sabahar, and Egyptian rug maker Kilim practicing traditional hand-weaving techniques.
+Other established textile designers include Nigerian Eva Sonaike, Haitian brand Yael et Valerie; Conakry, Guinea-based Tensira; Ethiopian textile designer Sabahar; and Egyptian rug maker Kilim, practicing traditional hand-weaving techniques.

 Basket weaving and beadwork

 With key hubs in Southern Africa, East Africa, and West Africa, designers and artisans weave eco-friendly functional and decorative baskets using available and sustainable natural fibers like sisal grass in Eswatini and raffia in Ghana.
 Some examples of leading designers include Zenzulu basket designs which are handmade and fairly traded, ensuring sustainable incomes for more than 350 artisans in South Africa.
 Zenzulu has been awarded the Elle Decoration International Design Award in 2002.
 The designs have been showcased in Design Made in Africa.
-Established in 1985, producer Tintsaba is recognized as an industry leader, working with over 1000 Swazi artisans including 20 Master Weavers.
+Established in 1985, producer Tintsaba is recognized as an industry leader, working with over 1000 Swazi artisans ,including 20 Master Weavers.
 Gone Rural is another, named by Travel & Leisure as one of three brands making waves in sustainable fashion and housewares.
 In Tanzania, Sidai Designs collaborates with Maasai weavers to merge their techniques with a modern aesthetic.
 Contemporary artists like AAKS maintain the traditional legacy of weaving using raffia to create modern handbags and lighting.